teresa-m/training-material/topics/digital-humanities/tutorials/open-refine-tutorial/tutorial.md

 >
 >    The expression replaces \|\| with \|.
 If you search for the occurrence of \|\| again, you will no longer get any results.
 >
->    There are currently many different categories within one cell, which is not so easy to work with.
->    We, therefore, split the values of the `Categories` column up into individual cells.
-This is possible by using the pipe character.
->    That way, we can also remove double occurrences of the same categories for one object.
+>    Many different categories describe the object.
+You may notice duplicates categorising the same object twice.
+>    We also want to remove those to ensure we only have unique categories that describe a single object.
 >
 > 6. Click on the triangle on the left of `Categories`, hover over `edit cells`, and click on `Transform...`.
 >